-Tier II reporting and compliance has always involved a degree of interpretation for EPA and various state regulations.
+Tier II reporting for environmental compliance has always involved a degree of interpretation for EPA and various state regulations.
 Hazardous chemical inventories are no different.

-Along with the basic question of how to inventory chemicals, we’re routinely asked about three other aspects of the inventory process that don’t always seem clear.
+Along with the basic question of how to inventory chemicals, we’re routinely asked about three other aspects of the hazardous chemical inventory process that don’t always seem clear.

 - EHS – What is it?
 Are there different thresholds?